 Jessica A. Sandoval

-Ms. Sandoval graduated with a Masters of Public Administration from the University of Colorado and a undergraduate degree in Human Services, from Metropolitan State College.
+Jessica graduated with a Masters of Public Administration from the University of Colorado at Denver.
+She received a Bachelor of Science degree in Human Services, from Metropolitan State College of Denver.

 As the Campaign’s Policy Director, Carmen assists both state based organizations and national partners in developing policy goals related to criminal justice reform.
 Before coming to the Campaign, Carmen served as Deputy Director and staff attorney for Advocates for Justice and Education, A DC based non-profit, formed to educate parents, youth, and the community about the laws governing public education, specifically for children with special needs.
 In those roles, Carmen provided direct representation to families in special education and school discipline matters and also provided training to families on various disability topics.
 In 2008, Carmen was appointed to the D.C.
 Mayor's Juvenile Justice Advisory Group where she works with city stakeholders to provide recommendations on district compliance with the Juvenile Justice Delinquency Prevention Act.
 She also co-chairs the American Bar Association, Individual Rights and Responsibilities, Public Education Committee which seeks to protect and advance the right of equal access and opportunity to public education for all people.
 Carmen received her undergraduate degree from Vassar College and her Juris Doctor from Tulane University School of Law.